(Corrects combined capacity of Lynas and Molycorp to 60,000

 By Sonali Paul

-Lynas and U.S. miner Molycorp Inc are being closely
+Australia's Lynas Corp and U.S. miner Molycorp Inc

-watched as they are both on the cusp of achieving steady output
+Both are now on the cusp of achieving steady output for the

-of the metals used in smart phones, cars and missiles and sent
+metals used in smart phones, cars and missiles.

-prices of the products have, meanwhile, slumped after China's
+plants and after prices of the products have slumped as China's

 With the two companies taking longer than expected to hit